Epigenetics I

 In the face of heroic efforts needed to save our own lives,

-chance do we have to save the world?
+what chance do we have to save the world?

 Confronted with current global crises, we understandably shrink back, overwhelmed with a feeling of insignificance and paralysis – unable to influence the affairs of the world.
 It is far easier to be entertained by reality TV than to actually participate in our own reality.